 Setting up your web hosting account with GreenGeeks

-You will land on their home page with a big sign up now button as seen below, go ahead and click it.
+You will land on their home page with a big getting started button as seen below, go ahead and click it.
 This is their EcoSite plan, which will give you everything that you need to host your website and more.
 It also offers that free domain name that I talked about earlier in Step 1.

 You will then see the order form, enter in the domain name that you wish to register.
 Remember, the domain name is free when you sign up with GreenGeeks.
-This is a savings of over $12/year.
-You can thank me later If you’ve registered the domain with GoDaddy instead, you can just enter in your domain name into the box that says “I already own a domain”.
+This is a savings of over $14/year.
+You can thank me later 🙂 If you’ve registered already registered the domain elsewhere, you can just enter in your domain name into the box that says “I already own a domain”.

 Press next, and you’ll be asked to fill in your account and billing details.
 Once you’re done that click on Create My Account.